Pasting theorem: 2-pasting diagram

-If G admits a pasting scheme presentation, then a G-diagram is called a 2-pasting diagram in A of shape G.
+If $G$ admits a pasting scheme presentation, then a $G$-diagram is called a 2-pasting diagram in $A$ of shape $G$.

-Gray-categorical pasting theorem
+Statement

+Pasting theorem for strict 2-category: every 2-pasting diagram in an strict 2-category has a unique composite.

+Pasting theorem for weak 2-category: every 2-pasting diagram in an weak 2-category has a unique composite.

+Pasting theorem for Gray-category

 Every 2-dimensional pasting diagram in a Gray-category has a unique composition up to a contractible groupoid of choices.